adas2/algo-practice/README.md

 37. wsum: Find the first index i of an array (of integers) such that sum of elements over a window is equal to target.
 38. Given a integer array, find the max sum of a subarray (need to be contiguos in the orifinal array)
 39. btree_lcs: Lowest Common Ancestor in a B Tree
+40. Binary search tree find k-th largest node
+41. ks: Knapsack implementation in DP
+42. mcnugget: Given you can buy mcnuggets in pack of 4, 6, and 9; can you buy N macnuggets?
+E.g. 17 can be bought by (4+4+9)?
+	Hint: Try DP?
+Can you generalize for more than 3 pack sizes.
+Note gcd(size1, size2, size3, ...sizen) = 1
+43. num_subsequence: Problem solving Workshop #21 March 4,2017
+44. paranthesis: Given a set of braces determine if the order of paranthesis is correct.
+E,g, ((())()) is correct , but ()()) is wrong

 Todo Questions:
 1. Robot Problem